JohanLorenzo/JohanLorenzo.github.io/_posts/2017-06-06-part-1-how-mozilla-publishes-apks-onto-google-play-store-in-a-reasonably-secure-and-automated-way.markdown

 ---
 layout: post
-title: How Mozilla publishes APKs onto Google Play Store, in a reasonably secure and automated way
+title: "Part 1: How Mozilla publishes APKs onto Google Play Store, in a reasonably secure and automated way"
 author: Johan Lorenzo
 date:   2017-06-06 13:25:59 +0000
 tags: releng
 ---
 The Release Engineering team fully-automated the publication of Firefox for Android in version 53.0.
 Let's see what was already there and how things have changed since version 53.0.

-# Summary

-This blog post is a part of a series.
+> This blog post is a part of a series.
 Checkout the other posts:

-1. How did the project start?
+> 1. How did the project start?
 1. Presentation of the solution [Coming soon]
 1. 5 things I would have loved knowing about Google Play [Coming soon]
 1. What's next?
 Want to contribute? & Special thanks [Coming soon]